ray-project/ray/doc/source/troubleshooting.rst

 Outdated Function Definitions
 -----------------------------

-Due to the subtleties of Ray, Ray does not necessarily update when a remote function is redefined within the same Ray session.
+Due to subtleties of Python, Ray does not necessarily update when a remote function is redefined within the same Ray session.
 If you redefine your function, run it, and you do not get expected behavior, it may be that Ray is not running the new version of the function.